-- (10) While important reforms have been adopted to foster fiscal sustainability and to spur growth, their full implementation remains a challenge and there is scope for further action.
-A number of key measures proposed have not yet been approved or still require enacting legislation and there are risks that their concrete application is not consistently followed up through all levels of government.
-Despite the action undertaken, public-administration efficiency in terms of the regulatory and procedural framework, quality of governance and administrative capacity continue to suffer from weaknesses that affect implementation of reforms and the business environment. - organisation and reducing the excessive duration of case-handling, court backlogs and high level of litigation is necessary to improve the business environment.
-Following the Constitutional court ruling in October 2012 on mediation, action is needed to promote the use of out-of-court dispute-settlement mechanisms.
+(12) Completing the civil justice reform by swiftly implementing the revision of the courts' organisation and reducing the excessive duration of case-handling, court backlogs and the high level of litigation is necessary to improve the business environment.
+Following a Constitutional Court ruling on mediation in October 2012, action is needed to promote the use of out-of-court dispute-settlement mechanisms.
 Corruption represents a serious concern implying costs estimated at 4 % of GDP, which severely hinders the potential for economic recovery.
-The Anti-Corruption Law of November 2012 requires follow-up action and the effectiveness of the repression of corruption could be further improved, in particular with regard to the statute of limitations currently characterised by short prescription terms.
+The Anti-Corruption Law of November 2012 requires follow-up action, and the effectiveness of the repression of corruption could be further improved, in particular with regard to the statute of limitations currently characterised by short prescription terms.

-- (12) The ambitious fiscal consolidation strategy enacted so far has been accompanied by the introduction of a balanced budget rule in the Constitution in April 2012 and action to improve the efficiency and quality of public expenditure.
+- (13)The ambitious fiscal consolidation strategy enacted so far has been accompanied by the introduction of a balanced budget rule in the Constitution in April 2012 and action to improve the efficiency and quality of public expenditure.
 However, gaps in implementation have hampered the full effectiveness of the action taken.
 Political stalemate has blocked the necessary reduction of the number of provinces.
-The Cohesion action plan made it possible to speed up the absorption of structural funds accounting for about EUR 11.9 billion in three consecutive phases.
+The Cohesion Action Plan made it possible to speed up the absorption of structural funds accounting for about EUR 11, 9 billion in three consecutive phases.
 Nevertheless, the improvement of the overall management of funds continues to lack ambition especially in the South of Italy raising serious concerns in view of the 2014-2020 programming period.
-This leaves ample scope for enhancing the efficiency of public expenditure. - (13) Banks traditionally play a decisive role in supporting Italian economic activity, notably through lending to small firms, but their ability to take on this role has been weakened due to the prolonged economic recession.
-Increased credit risk, with a large and rising stock of non-performing loans, has contributed to a contraction in lending and exacerbates banks' low profitability.
+This leaves ample scope for enhancing the efficiency of public expenditure. - (14)Banks traditionally play a decisive role in supporting Italian economic activity, notably through lending to small firms, but their ability to take on this role has been weakened due to the prolonged economic recession.
+Increased credit risk, with a large and rising stock of non-performing loans, has contributed to a contraction in lending and exacerbates the banks' low profitability.
 In response, the Bank of Italy is assessing the adequacy of provisioning for impaired loans with on-site inspections.
 Specific corporate governance features of some Italian banks may limit the effectiveness of their financial intermediation.
-Measures were adopted to encourage the use of non-bank financing channels, in particular equity financing and corporate bond financing and foster innovation capacity, but their scope remains limited.
-The transposition of the EU directive on late payments in commercial transactions and the planned settlement of the accumulated stock of commercial debt will contribute to improving the liquidity of firms.
+Measures were adopted to encourage the use of non-bank financing channels, in particular equity financing and corporate bond financing, and to foster innovation capacity, but their scope remains limited and they have not yet been fully implemented.
+The transposition of Directive 2000/35/EC of the European Parliament and of the Council of 29 June 2000 on combating late payment in commercial transactions and the planned settlement of the accumulated stock of commercial debt will contribute to improving the liquidity of firms.